WasmEdge/docs/docs/start/build-and-run/cli.md

 The [add](https://github.com/second-state/wasm-learning/tree/master/cli/add) program is written in Rust and contains an exported `add()` function.
 You can compile it into WebAssembly and use `wasmedge` to call the `add()` function.
 In this example, you will see how it is done from the CLI.
 It is often used when you embed WasmEdge into another host application, and need to call a WASM function from the host.

-You will need to have the [Rust compiler](https://github.com/second-state/rust-examples/blob/main/README.md#prerequisites) installed, and then use the following command to build the WASM bytecode file from the Rust source code.
+You will need to have the [Rust compiler](https://github.com/second-state/rust-examples/blob/main/README.md#prerequisites) installed, and then use the following command to build the WASM bytecode file from the Rust source code:

 ```bash
 cargo build --target wasm32-wasi --release
 ```

-You can execute `wasmedge` in reactor mode to invoke the `add()` function with two `i32` integer input parameters.
+You can execute `wasmedge` in reactor mode to invoke the `add()` function with two `i32` integer input parameters:

 ```bash
 wasmedge --reactor add.wasm add 2 2